aldryn/aldryn-boilerplate-bootstrap3/docs/structure/general.rst

 -----

 The full documentation is stored within ``/docs`` and gets compiled into ``/docs/_build`` when running ``make run``.
-The documentation gets automatically compiled to `ReadTheDocs
+The documentation gets automatically pushed to `Read the Docs
-<https://aldryn-boilerplate-bootstrap3.readthedocs.org/en/latest/>`_ once a push to *master* is commenced.
+<https://aldryn-boilerplate-bootstrap3.readthedocs.org/en/latest/>`_ once something is commited to the *master* branch.
 More information on how to contribute to the documentation can be found within the :doc:`../contribution/index` section.